tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 ### Development

-BEM claims that you should create absolutly independent blocks.
+BEM claims that you should create absolutely independent blocks.
 In CSS blocks should be aware only about their elements and they do not have any knowledge about possible nested blocks.
 In order to change the style of nested blocks use mixins.

 For example, see bemjson for search block